KPZ Equation from non-simple variations on open ASEP: Introduction

 \subsection{Acknowledgements}

-The author first thanks Amir Dembo for detailed conversations and valuable advice.
-The author also thanks Cole Graham for insight into parabolic problems with boundary and Ivan Corwin for suggesting the problem.
+The author thanks Amir Dembo for detailed conversations and valuable advice.
+The author thanks Cole Graham for insight into parabolic problems with boundary and also Ivan Corwin for suggesting the problem.
+The author is supported by the Northern California chapter of the ARCS Fellowship.
+Lastly, the author thanks anonymous reviewers for their valuable comments and suggestions.